Sustainability & LCA

 Anju Baroth | Lead Engineer | General ElectricWhat is Sustainability & LCA?

-Lead Engineer Anju Baroth is an experienced professional with 9 years in Sustainability & LCA.
+Lead Engineer Anju Baroth has worked in Sustainability & LCA for 9 years.
 According to Lead Engineer Anju Baroth, Sustainability & LCA is:

 Sustainability is the process of change, in which the exploitation of resources, the direction of investments, the orientation of technological development and institutional change are all in harmony and enhance both current and future potential to meet human needs and aspirations.
 Life-cycle assessment is a technique to assess environmental impacts associated with all the stages of a product's life from raw material extraction through materials processing, manufacture, distribution, use, repair and maintenance, and disposal or recycling.